-In the UK alone, it is estimated that the health expenditure between 2019 and 2020 increased by around 20% to £269billion (in large part driven by the global COVID-19 pandemic).
+In the UK alone, it is estimated that the health expenditure between 2019 and 2020 increased by around 20% to £269billion (in large part driven by the global COVID-19 pandemic) (ONS, 2021).
 This indicates that more individuals, as well as the government, are recognising the importance of their health!

 That is why it is up to everyone to educate and raise awareness for various health issues.
-In the corporate world more than one-third of all developed cancers and stress-related heart diseases are due to lifestyle factors such as lack of physical activity, smoking and poor diets – all of which can be easily modified.
+In the corporate world more than one-third of all developed cancers and stress-related heart diseases are due to lifestyle factors such as lack of physical activity, smoking and poor diets – all of which can be easily modified (Pyenson, 2007).

 We spend around nine hours of our day sitting down at work and between seven or eight asleep.
-It does not seem like a huge deal however statistics suggest that in 2016 over 69,000 deaths could have been avoided if sedentary behaviour (defined as sitting for more than six hours per day) was eliminated.
+It does not seem like a huge deal however statistics suggest that in 2016 over 69,000 deaths could have been avoided if sedentary behaviour (defined as sitting for more than six hours per day (Simon, 2018)) was eliminated BMJ, 2019).

 Our bodies are designed to move, so even those who are well protected are still at risk.

-Luckily, movements such as CEOs Against Cancer ensures that everyone is encouraged to check their health, sit up straighter and move around more.
+Luckily, movements such as CEOs Against Cancer (American Cancer society, 2021) ensures that everyone is encouraged to check their health, sit up straighter and move around more.
 This year in April the campaign had set out to encourage all staff to track their steps and monitor their activity levels.

-The Corporate Health and Wellness Association (CHWA) also educates employers and employees about how to reduce negative behaviour and improve lifestyle choices to help with health, productivity, and well-being.
+The Corporate Health and Wellness Association (CHWA, 2021) also educates employers and employees about how to reduce negative behaviour and improve lifestyle choices to help with health, productivity, and well-being.